kampersanda/xcdat/README.md

 ### `xcdat_benchmark`

-It measures the performances of possible tries for a given dataset.
+Xcdat provides the four dictionary types defined in `xcdat.hpp`.
+The tool measures the performances of them for a given dataset.
 To perform search operations, it randomly samples `n` queires from the dataset, where `n` is one of the parameters.
+It will help you determine the dictionary type.

 ```
 $ xcdat_benchmark enwiki-titles.txt